nateberkopec/dotcom/_posts/2016-01-07-what-http2-means-for-ruby-developers.md

 But since HTTP/2 makes many-files just as cheap as one-file, that opens up a whole new world of advantages for Rails:

-* Development mode will get colosally faster.
+* Development mode will get waaaay faster.
 In development mode, we don't concatenate resources, meaning a single page often requires dozens of scripts and css files.
 HTTP/2 should make this just as fast as a single concatenated file in production.
 * We can experiment with more granular HTTP caching schemes.
 For example, in todays Rails' world, if you change *a single line* in your (probably massive) application.js, the entire file will need to be re-downloaded by *all* of your clients.
 With HTTP/2, we'll be able to experiment with breaking our one-JS and one-CSS approach into several different files.
 Perhaps you'll split out high-churn files so that low-churn CSS won't be affected.
 * We can amortize large amounts of CSS and JS over several page loads.
 In today's Rails world, you have to download *all* of the CSS and JS for the *entire application* on the first page load.
 With HTTP/2 and it's cheap connections, we can experiment with breaking up JS and CSS on a more granular basis.
 One way to do it might be per-controller - you could have a single base.css file and then additional css files for each controller in the app.
 Browsers could download bits and pieces of your JS and CSS as they go along - this would effectively reduce homepage (or, I guess, first-page) load times while not imposing any additional costs when pages included several CSS files.